wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab2.md

 > **NOTE:** Only teams that are in the same site of the Agent will be visible to assign to the agent.

-### 2. Verify your inbound numbers are correctly setup on Calling

-- The inbound Numbers need to be added on Control Hub.
-- The telephony option on the location needs to be set to Intelepeer.
-- Settings page needs to have Intelepeer configured for subsequent locations created.

-### 3. Create an inbound Voice Entry Point and Voice Queue
+### 2. Create an inbound Voice Entry Point and Voice Queue

 - Login to Portal and create an inbound voice entry point and voice queue.
 (Provisioning > Entry Point / Queue).